 In May 2019, the Company paid MediWound \$17.5 million in consideration for the license.
 The \$17.5 million upfront payment was recorded to research and development expense during 2019, as the license was considered in process research and development.
 The Company is also obligated to pay MediWound \$7.5 million, which is contingent upon U.S. regulatory approval of the BLA for NexoBrid and up to \$125 million contingent upon meeting certain sales milestones, subsequent to approval.
 The first sales milestone of \$7.5 million would be triggered when annual net sales of NexoBrid or improvements to it in North America exceed \$75 million.
-As of June 30, 2021, the milestone payments were not yet probable and therefore, not considered a liability.
+As of September 30, 2021, the milestone payments were not yet probable and therefore, not considered a liability.
 The Company also will pay MediWound tiered royalties on net sales ranging from mid-high single-digit to mid-teen percentages, subject to customary reductions, following approval.
 The Company also entered into a supply agreement with MediWound under which MediWound will manufacture NexoBrid for the Company on a unit price basis which may be increased based on a published index.
-MediWound is obligated to supply the Company with NexoBrid for sale in North

-America on an exclusive basis for the first five years of the term of the supply agreement.
+MediWound is obligated to supply the Company with NexoBrid for sale in North America on an exclusive basis for the first five years of the term of the supply agreement.
 After the exclusivity period or upon supply failure, the Company will be permitted to establish an alternate source of supply.

 BARDA has committed to procure NexoBrid directly from MediWound under an emergency use authorization, and under such commitment the Company will receive a percentage of gross profit for sales directly to BARDA.
 If BARDA procures NexoBrid directly from the Company, the Company will pay a percentage of gross profits to MediWound on initial committed amounts and a royalty on any additional BARDA purchases of NexoBrid beyond the initial committed amount.
-As of June 30, 2021, the Company did not hold a direct contract or distribution agreement with BARDA.
-During 2020, BARDA accepted the first shipments of NexoBrid for emergency use preparedness per the agreement between BARDA and MediWound.
-During the three and six months ended June 30, 2021, the Company recognized \$0.8 million and \$1.8 million, respectively, of revenue.
-No revenue related to the procurement by BARDA was recognized for the three and six months ended June 30, 2020.
+As of September 30, 2021, the Company did not hold a direct contract or distribution agreement with BARDA.
+In the third quarter of 2020, BARDA accepted the first shipments of NexoBrid for emergency use preparedness per the agreement between BARDA and MediWound.
+During the three and nine months ended September 30, 2021, the Company recognized revenue related to the procurement of NexoBrid by BARDA of \$0.8 million and \$2.6 million, respectively, and \$1.2 million during the three months ended September 30, 2020.